 - The service had a clear vision and strategy to deliver high quality care and promote good outcomes for patients.
 Staff were clear about the vision and their responsibilities in relation to it. - There was a clear leadership structure and staff felt supported by management.
 The service had a number of policies and procedures to govern activity and held regular governance meetings. - There was an overarching governance framework which supported the delivery of the strategy and good quality care.
 This included arrangements to monitor and improve quality and identify risk. - The service had identified and responded to concerns raised around monitoring and prescribing of medicines in the service; however, improvements had not yet been fully implemented and their effectiveness assessed. - The provider was aware of and complied with the requirements of the duty of candour.
 The provider encouraged a culture of openness and honesty.
-The service had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken - The service proactively sought feedback from staff and patients, which it acted on; however there was not as much communication aimed at non-clinical staff as clinical staff.
+The service had systems in place for notifiable safety incidents and ensured this information was shared with staff to ensure appropriate action was taken. - The service proactively sought feedback from staff and patients, which it acted on.